Heikowi/HWIFileDownload/README.md

 ### Start and Restart

-On app start, a list of all downloads is collected.
+On app start a list of all downloads is collected.
 All items are downloaded that are not downloaded yet.

 ### Cancel

-On "Cancel", all running downloads are cancelled.
+On "Cancel" all running downloads are cancelled.
 On iOS 7 (and later) incompletely downloaded data is passed asynchronously as resume data.

 ### Crash

-On "Crash", the app crashes.
+On "Crash" the app crashes.
 On iOS 7 (and later) started downloads continue in the background even though the app is not running anymore.
 On iOS 6 download does not continue.

 ### Force Quit